JiaZhuComputing/JiaZhuComputing.github.io/_pages/about.md

 News
 ------
-- ***January 2026***: &nbsp; 🎉 I am teaching three new courses in Spring 2026 for the graduate program in computer science at Khoury Miami.
+- ***January 2026***: &nbsp;🎉 I am teaching three new courses in Spring 2026 for the graduate program in computer science at Khoury Miami.
 Stay tuned!
 - ***July 2025***: 🎉 I will be joining the Khoury College of Computer Sciences at Northeastern University's Miami campus as an Assistant Teaching Professor beginning Fall 2025.
 - ***Feburary 2025***: &nbsp;🎉 I presented our project "[Going National: Exploring the Employability and Salary Insights from Bachelor of Arts and Bachelor of Science in Computer Science Degrees for Broadening Participation](https://sigcse2025.sigcse.org/details/sigcse-ts-2025-lightning-talks/16/Going-National-Exploring-the-Employability-and-Salary-Insights-from-Bachelor-of-Arts)" at ACM SIGCSE conference in Pittsburgh, PA.
 - ***July 2024***: &nbsp;🎉 I start working as a postdoctoral scholar for the LEARN-CS research group in the Department of Engineering Education at The Ohio State University.